n76/Local-GSM-Backend/README.md

 1.1.0|25Dec2015|Thanks to @UnknownUntilNow Improve database download, add German translation 1.2.0|27Dec2015|Thanks to @UnknownUntilNow Improve database download, new UI allows selection of countries by name for many countries.
 1.2.1|28Dec2015|Correct report on processing time per record.
+1.3.0|28Dec2015|Thanks to @UnknownUntilNow Add import of cell tower data from per MCC extracts provided by @wvengen